CamaraLab/GWProt/docs/index.rst

 **GWProt**  is a Python library for applying Gromov-Wasserstein to protein morphology.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`API` section for further information, including how to :ref:`installation` the project.

 .. note::